 - The sugar in soda and other canned drinks can slow down the production of collagen.

 - Diuretic foods like cranberries, fennel, and asparagus reduce water retention.

-- Fruits like kiwis and oranges can take care of your daily dosage of vitamin C boosts collagen production.
+- Fruits like kiwis and oranges can take care of your daily dosage of vitamin C and boosts collagen production.

-- Flax seeds, broccoli, cauliflowers are all hormone modulators that will prevent the excess secretion of estrogen.
+- Flax seeds, broccoli, and cauliflowers are all hormone modulators that will prevent the excess secretion of estrogen.

 - The Omega 3 acids in walnuts help moisturize your skin.